jhalterman/concurrentunit/README.md

 ## Usage

 1. Create a `Waiter`
-2. Use `Waiter.await` to block the main test thread while waiting for other threads to perform assertions.
+2. Use `Waiter.await` to block the main test thread.
 3. Use the `Waiter.assert` calls from any thread to perform assertions.
 4. Once expected assertions are completed, use `Waiter.resume` call to unblock the main thread.